Photo by the Nasa on Unsplash

 According to the Urban sustainability exchange (USE), “urban renewal, redevelopment, and revitalisation projects are crucial to the success of the modern city”.
 Such projects have the potential to rehabilitate and better utilise land and space to create employment opportunities, create diverse housing options, stimulate the local economy and attract investments.
 Sense of desirability, reduction of crime rate, increase in property values, foster social inclusion and citizen engagement are among many benefits of urban redevelopment projects.
 Urban revitalisation initiatives can, however, be large projects, complex in terms of implementation and operation, and require significant investments.

-Computer Aided Design (CAD) systems have been extensively utilised to assist architects and urban planners, decision makers and even the population to have a better understanding of the proposed urban redevelopment projects.
+Computer Aided Design (CAD) systems have been extensively utilised to assist architects and urban planners, decision makers and even the general public to have a better understanding of the proposed urban redevelopment projects.
 Over the last 30 years, with the advances of geospatial simulation and visualisation techniques, such technologies have been an inseparable part of any large-scale redevelopments.
-In recent years, Digital Twins has also been part of this visualisation journey.
+In recent years, Digital Twins has also been part of this visualisation journey; and much more than that.

 Digital twin technology is being used around the world to address the complex challenges of urban renewal, sustainable living and revitalisation.
-A successful digital twin relies on collaboration across local governments, private sector, the academia and the population to reach the best possible outcomes.
+A successful digital twin relies on collaboration across governments, industry, the research sector and general public to reach the best possible outcomes.
 Digital Twins has the potential to assess new projects against a much broader representation of a place.
 For instance, traffic data, air quality data and many more could all be added to the digital twin ecosystem to create a dynamic analysis environment, rather than static 3D simulation.

 Using geospatial simulation and the potential to link hundreds of data layers spatially, digital twins provide the opportunity for a “virtual testbed” in major redevelopment projects to test, evolve and support delivery of development proposals and provide greater benefits to society.